fbcotter/py3nvml/README.md

 the same as the command line:

     nvidia-smi -q -x

+Can be done with:

+    >>> import py3nvml.nvidia_smi as smi
+    >>> print(smi.XmlDeviceQuery())

+You will notice that a lot of the calls are wrapped with str() functions, as the underlying NVIDIA library returns bytes objects most of the time.

 ## Functions
 Python methods wrap NVML functions, implemented in a C shared library.